rob4abcba/advancedprogramming/Lesson2/README.md

 * Get practice using control flow to write programs that follow a logical flow in Python.
 * Be able to construct basic programs in Python and run them.

-Before we start this lesson, let me make sure you know that as I write this lesson, I'm assuming that you have already done a fair share of basic programming.
-This means that I may go through a couple of concepts fairly quickly without slowing down to explain them.
+Before we start this lesson, I'm assuming that you have already done a fair share of basic programming.
+Therefore, I may go through a couple of concepts fairly quickly without slowing down to explain them.
 If any of this is confusing, feel free to ask a mentor.

 ## Some Python Basics